 When a company depends on large machinery, e.g. for generating electricity, it is never safe to gamble on the health of these machines.
-Just like a car, steam turbines need to go into maintenance occasionally.
-Maintenance Partners France recently solved problems for a company that tried to push the limits of an Alstom TM2 Steam Turbine.
+Steam turbines need to go into maintenance occasionally.
+Maintenance Partners France recently solved compex problems for a company that tried to push the limits of an Alstom TM2 Steam Turbine.

 Steam Turbine Specialists

 MP France, the French branch of Maintenance Partners, is located in Nantes and employs close to twenty people.
-The unit that joined the MP family in May 2016 is specialized in steam turbines and is, just as big brother MP Belgium, not only a partner in maintenance to its customers but also a problem solver.
+The unit that joined the MP family in May 2016 is specialized in steam turbines and is, just as big brother MP Belgium, not only a partner in maintenance to its customers but also an expert that can identify and resolve complex problems.

 Alstom TM2 Steam Turbines

-The Alstom TM2 steam turbine that would be subject of this maintenance drives the company’s 12MW generator and is a quite atypical machine.
+The Alstom TM2 steam turbine that would be subject of this maintenance is an atypical machine.
 It has two rotors, one high pressure and one low pressure, and is mounted in a barrel.

 The machine needs to be mounted in a specific way and to assemble it special tools are needed.
 In addition to the atypical design of this turbine, the Alstom TM2 is characterized by the honeycomb packing seals that are used to avoid steam leaks and provide a very good efficiency.
-These seals require adapted start up procedures, especially when they are replaced during a major overhaul.
+These seals require adapted start up procedures when they have been replaced.

 A company, that has been a customer of MP France for over 10 years, was contacted in 2017 about the six-year maintenance of their Alstom TM2 steam turbine that was due at the beginning of 2018.
-The customer however decided to postpone this overhaul due to lack of time and funds.
+The customer however decided to postpone this overhaul.

 The last major overhaul on the customer’s Alstom TM2 was performed in 2011.
-By postponing the next one with a year or even more, the customer took a risk that was strongly advised against by the engineers at MP France.
-Also, the proposal of ordering spare parts in advance to quickly intervene when necessary, was turned down by the customer.
+By postponing the next overhaul, the customer took a risk that was strongly advised against by the engineers at MP France.
+In addition, the customer was also late in ordering the spare parts.
+These two risk factors combined resulted in a machine shutdown due to high vibration and a long-term shut down.

 In the beginning of 2018, the customer contacted MP France about vibration problems.
 They didn’t want a large intervention at that time either, so MP fixed as much problems as possible without opening the machine.
 The customer was told about the importance of opening everything up to do the complete maintenance.
 As the client refused, three or four small interventions were done, but at a certain point the client had no other option than to open up the machine and do the major overhaul they were contacted about the year before.